Maria Lähteenmäki: Career

 In her research Lähteenmäki has specialized into the transnational regions (Lapland, the North Calotte, the Barents Euro-Arctic Region, North of Europe), 19th and 20th century's society history, history of women and social history of war.
 With her research Jänkäjääkäreitä ja parakkipiikoja.
-Lappilaisten sotakokemuksia 1939–45 (SKS 1999) Lähteenmäki earned the reward of the Väinö Tanner Foundation (2000), as well as the President Urho Kekkonen's 70th Anniversary Fund's prize from her research Kalotin kansaa.
+Lappilaisten sotakokemuksia 1939–45 (SKS 1999) Lähteenmäki earned the award of the Väinö Tanner Foundation (2000), as well as the President Urho Kekkonen's 70th Anniversary Fund's prize from her research Kalotin kansaa.
 Rajankäynnit ja vuorovaikutus Pohjoiskalotilla 1808–1889 (SKS 2004).
-The research has been published in English under the title: The Peoples of Lapland.
+The research has been published in English under the title The Peoples of Lapland.
 Boundary Demarcations and Interaction in the North Calotte from 1808 to 1889.
 It has been published in the Series of the Finnish Science Academy (2006).

 Lähteenmäki's latest monograph Maailmojen rajalla.
 Kannaksen rajamaa ja poliittiset murtumat 1911–1944 (SKS 2009) deals with Finland's and Russia's/Soviet Union's vulnerable border area Terijoki in the Karelian Isthmus from historical perspective.
 Lähteenmäki has caused a lot of debates with her daring interpretations.
-For example, when writing about the War of Lapland Lähteenmäki notes that Finnish military leaders agreed to surrender Lapland lightly to German warzone without giving a thought for fact that civilians were left to dangerous border areas (Helsingin Sanomat 29.3.1999, Suomen Kuvalehti 13.8.1999).
+For example, when writing about the Lapland War Lähteenmäki notes that Finnish military leaders agreed to surrender Lapland lightly to German warzone without giving a thought for fact that civilians were left to dangerous border areas (Helsingin Sanomat 29.3.1999, Suomen Kuvalehti 13.8.1999).
 From the basis of her Terijoki-research Lähteenmäki argues that memories of the lost Finnish Karelia are mainly based on childhood memories and have resulted in corrupted and one-sided picture from Karelia (Helsingin Sanomat 4.8.2009).
 Lähteenmäki has highlighted in different connections that Finland has been built from borders and that is why research of ordinary people living in border areas is important for national history research beside the research of elites and centers.